Signaling of the New York City Subway: Flushing Line CBTC

 The first train of R188 cars began operating in passenger service on November 9, 2013.
 Test runs of R188s in automated mode started in late 2014.
 However, the CBTC retrofit date was later pushed back to 2017 and then to 2018 after a series of problems that workers encountered during installation, including problems with the R188s.
 The project also went over budget, costing $405 million for a plan originally marked at $265.6 million.
 In February 2017, the MTA started overnight testing of CBTC on the Flushing Line from Main Street to 74th Street, with CBTC being used in regular passenger service by August and full implementation in October.
 By February 2018, the rest of the line from 74th Street to 34th Street–Hudson Yards was projected to begin operating in CBTC service in fall 2018.
 CBTC was activated on the segment between 74th Street and the Steinway Tunnel over eight weekends in mid-2018.
 The remaining segment of the Flushing Line, between the Steinway Tunnel and 34th Street–Hudson Yards, began operating in CBTC service on November 26, 2018.
 However, the MTA also stated that several more weeks of maintenance work would be needed before the system was fully operational.
 The project was substantially completed on March 7, 2019, and full automatic train operation began in May 2019, allowing for the increase in service to 29 tph.
 The MTA's Independent Engineering Consultant noted that CBTC can support the operation of additional service, and recommended that NYCT use a simulation of the line to identify line constraints and bottlenecks, and undertake projects to increase the capacity of the line.

 Wider installation of CBTC

 As part of the 2015–2019 Capital Program, there will be 73.2 mi of lines that will get CBTC, at a cost of $2.152 billion (part of a $2.766 billion automation/signaling project that is being funded in the Capital Program).
 Another $337 million is to be spent on extra power substations for CBTC.
 This installation of CBTC would require Siemens and Thales to cooperate on the installation process for all of the lines; they had worked separately in installing the Canarsie Line's and Flushing Line's CBTC systems, respectively.
+In a 2014 report, the MTA projected that 355 miles of track would receive CBTC signals by 2029, including most of the IND, as well as the IRT Lexington Avenue Line and the BMT Broadway Line.
+The MTA was also planning to install CBTC equipment on the IND Crosstown Line, the BMT Fourth Avenue Line and the BMT Brighton Line before 2025.
+On the other hand, Regional Plan Association prioritized the Lexington Avenue, Crosstown, Eighth Avenue, Fulton Street, Manhattan Bridge, Queens Boulevard, Rockaway, and Sixth Avenue subway lines as those in need of CBTC between 2015–2024.